graphql/graphql.github.io/site/learn/BestPractice-ThinkingInGraphs.md

 Sometimes, you will find yourself working with legacy data sources that do not perfectly reflect how clients consume the data.
 In these cases, prefer building a GraphQL schema that describes how clients use the data, rather than mirroring the legacy database schema.

-Build your GraphQL schema to express "what" rather than "how".
+Build your GraphQL schema to express "how" rather than "what".
 Then you can improve your implementation details without breaking the interface with older clients.

 ## One Step at a time
 > Get validation and feedback more frequently